treeverse/lakeFS/docs/quickstart/index.md

 ---
 title: ⭐ Quickstart ⭐
-description: A hands-on quickstart for lakeFS, introducing branching, merging, and rollback.
+description: A hands-on quickstart for lakeFS that introduces key concepts including branching, merging, and rollback.
 nav_order: 1
 has_children: true
 has_toc: false